TomasHubelbauer/markright/readme.md

 It's always ideal to handle this stuff in the script dynamically, recognize and act on the various exceptional conditions, but to aid prototyping, we'll provide this quality of life improvement.

+### Improve the output of failed comparisons and maybe even other bits

+If the comparison is between two short lines, show them side by side on the line or even just highlight the changes if they are not too big within the line.

+If the comparison is between two longer lines, show them one on top of the other and consider highlighting changes, too.

+If the comparison is between two multi-line strings, indent and print a preview of the differences and an ellipsis or maybe some message with how many more differences are not shown.

+Maybe also use the same thing to print preview of file creations, modifications, script contents being run etc.